 Where the design community meets.

-Developer + Designer Joined almost 7 years ago
+Developer + Designer Joined about 7 years ago

 Sure, but my point was that being "interested" in accessibility (eg developing Siri capabilities for accessibility) seems somewhat incompatible with Touch Bar.
 Either care about accessibility or don't.
 But don't develop (and over-hype) tools that are going a step backward w/r/t accessibility while at the same time claiming to be super interested in accessible technology.

 Ok, Apple, but your half-baked notion that the Touch Bar is the cool, revolutionary future of the MBP seems to be at odds with accessibility in some important ways.

 This has been bothering me SO MUCH.
 Props, fellow UX-er.

 Kristin Lavransdatter.
 Big, big book.

 Uh huh.
 And I said in my first post that this community is not always the most welcoming. ;)

 What I'm doing here is contributing feedback, as a member who posts rarely, in order to say that I don't think this is a question of "terrible ideas" (your words) versus really "genius" ideas (your proposed plan).
 I'm expressing concern because if a too-limited number of people with too-similar views determines what the "proper" threshold is, the determination might in the end work against building a community of value.
 I'm not saying your solution is wrong.
 Since you seem to place a lot of value in being right, I suppose it's important that you hear that.
 I'm saying your solution is perhaps not the most inclusive, even if it is in the end the best of all possible solutions to this problem.